pabolang/ParabolicSPDEs/README.md

 where $(t,y)\in \[0,1\]^2$.

-By using this package, we can simply simulate a SPDE model on a equidistant discrete $N\times M$ grid, where $N$ denotes the temporal and $M$ the spatial resolution, using the function `simulateSPDEmodel`:
+By using this package, we can simply simulate a SPDE model on an equidistant discrete $N\times M$ grid, where $N$ denotes the temporal and $M$ the spatial resolution, using the function `simulateSPDEmodel`:
 ```r
 library(ParabolicSPDEs)